The Shocking Crimes Of Velma Barfield, The “Death Row Granny”

 YouTubeVelma Barfield

-The first person to die for getting too close to Velma Barfield was Thomas Burke, her first husband.
+The first person to die from getting too close to Velma Barfield was Thomas Burke, her first husband.
 The pair had married young when Velma was just 17, and, for the first few years, they seemed like a match made in heaven.

 They had eloped in a hurry because Velma was desperate to get away from home.
 She’d been tormented for years by a father that, looking from the outside in, seemed to be nothing more than a doting, loving man.
 When the shades went down though, Velma’s father would break into the room of the daughter he called “daddy’s girl.”